-We are delighted that Skipper James, Wildlife Experts Lynsey & Will and Chef Caroline are all back on board for the 2021 season.
+We are delighted that Skipper James, Wildlife Experts Lynsey & Will and Bosun Helen are all back on board for the 2021 season.
 We are also very pleased to welcome Skipper Ritchie who will share the season with James.
-Our two new Bosuns Helen & Cat are dedicated to supporting the crew and providing excellent hospitality for guests and a great addition to the Emma Jane team for 2021.
+Our new Bosun Cat, is dedicated to supporting the crew and providing excellent hospitality for guests and a great addition to the Emma Jane team for 2021.

 Skipper James Fairbairns is a skilled and qualified Skipper with the Yachtmaster Offshore Certificate of Competence and was the second coxswain of the Tobermory Lifeboat for 13 years.
-In the winter he is an instructor and examiner for Yachtmasters, a first aid instructor and VHF assessor.
-James has been a Skipper for the past 19 years in the west coast of Scotland and his marine and wildlife knowledge is impressive.
-His passion for the conservation and protection of the marine wildlife he encounters is evident in his ability to locate wildlife and pass on his knowledge to the guests on board.
+During the winter he is an instructor and examiner for Yachtmasters, a first aid instructor and VHF assessor.
+James has been a Skipper for the past 19 years on the west coast of Scotland and his marine and wildlife knowledge is impressive.
+His passion for the conservation and protection of the marine wildlife he encounters is evident in his ability to locate wildlife and pass on his knowledge to the guests onboard.

 Skipper Ritchie Darby is very well qualified with all the necessary Certificates of Competences to Skipper Emma Jane.
-A very professional skipper who has a wealth of experience cruising our waters.
-A keen photographer and often the first person to spot the first whale or dolphin of the day!
+He is a very professional Skipper who has a wealth of experience cruising our waters.
+He is also a very keen photographer and is often the first person to spot the first whale or dolphin of the day!
 Unlike James' addiction to tea, Richie's addiction to chocolate biscuits will distract him from finding beasties - so don't tempt him!
-Ritchie is passionate and knowledgable about the wildlife of the Hebrides and is an excellent addition to our team.
+Ritchie is passionate and knowledgeable about the wildlife of the Hebrides and is an excellent addition to our team.

 Bosun Caitriona Macleod grew up in Argyll and has sailed extensively on the west coast of Scotland.
 She will be serving as bosun on both vessels and is looking forward to looking after our guests and helping them get the most out of their cruise.
 Despite crossing the Atlantic twice, sailing most of the Caribbean islands and circumnavigated the Spitsbergen Archipelago in the Arctic circle she thinks the west coast of Scotland beats anywhere for world class wildlife and scenery.